hpc-carpentry/tuning_lammps/_episodes/02-hardware-performance.md

 ## Accelerating performance

 To speed up a calculation in a computer you can either use a faster processor or use multiple processors to do parallel processing.
 Increasing clock-speed indefinitely is not possible, so the best option is to explore parallel computing.
-Conceptually this is simple: partition the job into small independent pieces and assign each independent part to different CPU core to do the computations in parallel, hence you get the speed-up.
+Conceptually this is simple: split the computational task across different processors and run them all at once, hence you get the speed-up.

-Though conceptually this is simple, in practice this involves many complications.
+In practice, however, this involves many complications.
 Consider the case when you are having just a single CPU core, associated RAM (primary memory: faster access of data), hard disk (secondary memory: slower access of data), input (keyboard, mouse) and output devices (screen).

 Now consider you have two or more CPU cores and you would notice that there are many things that you need to take care of:
-1. Will each of these cores share the memory space, or will each of them be assigned private memory?
+1. If there are two cores there are two possibilities: Either these two cores share the same RAM (shared memory) or each of these cores have their own RAM (private memory).
+2. In case these two cores share the same RAM and tend write at once, what would happen?
+This will create a race condition and the programmer needs to be very careful to avoid such situations!
-2. How these cores are going to access the memory space?
+3. How these cores are going to access the memory space?
-3. How to divide and distribute the jobs among these two cores?
+4. How to divide and distribute the jobs among these two cores?
-4. How these two cores will communicate with each other?
+5. How these two cores will communicate with each other?
-5. After the job is done where the final result will be saved?
+6. After the job is done where the final result will be saved?
 Is this the storage of core 1 or core 2?
 Or, will it be a central storage accessible to both?

-* Shared memory vs Distributed memory
+## Shared memory vs Distributed memory

 When a system has a central memory and each CPU core has a uniform access to this memory space this is called a shared memory platform.
 In the contrary, when you partition this central memory and assign each partition as a private memory space to each CPU core, then we call this a distributed memory platform.
 A graphical could be as shown below: